 - Bouncy ball – nothing motivates a kiddo to hike a little further like chasing a bright bouncy ball

 - Sun Hat – for my toddlers, I absolutely love My Swim Baby hats.
 They fit great and have a tie under the chin.
 These live in our van year round for sunny hikes, beach days, or walks through the snow.

 - Frame Pack Carrier or Toddler Soft-Structured Carrier – Consider carrying an empty carrier in case your kiddo can’t hike the entire distance.
 We often do this, so in many of our photos you’ll see my husband with an empty frame pack.
 But sooner or later, one of our little ones needs to use it.
 My husband prefers the Deuter Kid Comfort II frame pack, and I love the Toddler Tula, a soft-structured carrier.

 Day hiking gear for school-aged kids – what to pack for ages 6-12

 - Extra Valves – for the aforementioned biting through the valve.
-We don’t need to replace them every hike, but we need them often enough that I keep one on had.
+We don’t need to replace them every hike, but we need them often enough that I keep a package on hand.
 They aren’t expensive, and come in packs of 4, each a different color so you can color code the bite valves.
 More on this later!
 There’s a cheaper option, too, for an off-brand bite valve that includes more colors.

 - Snacks – Everyone loves snacks, it’s a fact.

-- Good shoes – so good shoes kind of goes without saying, but then again, some trails you really don’t want to attempt in flip flops.
+- Good shoes – so, good shoes kind of goes without saying, some trails you really don’t want to attempt in flip flops.
 But by school age, I don’t usually buy hiking shoes.
 Their sneakers are fine, and sturdy close-toe sandals work great too.
 Whatever fits well and will be comfortable.
 I don’t recommend Crocs as they can rub blisters if their feet get sweaty.